Electron-positron vacuum instability in strong electric fields. Relativistic semiclassical approach: Semiclassical Approach to Dirac Equation Transformed to Second-Order Differential Equation

-The quantity $\overline{r}$ characterizes mean radius of the bound state at $\epsilon =-m$, values $\overline{r}^{\lambda}$ at $\lambda =1/2,3/2,2$ are met in the problem of the modification of the value $Z_{\rm cr}$ due to a screening of the charge by other electrons of the ion (if they are), see below in Subsect. \ref{screenK}.
-Comparison of the semiclassical expressions with the exact solutions found numerically shows an appropriate accuracy of the semiclassical results even for $\zeta\sim |\kappa|\sim 1$.
-For $\zeta\gg \kappa \gg 1$ the result (\ref{rlambda1}) coincides with the corresponding asymptotic of the exact solution.
+The quantity $\overline{r}$ characterizes the mean radius of the bound state at $\epsilon =-m$, values $\overline{r^{\lambda}}$ at $\lambda =1/2,3/2,2$ are met in the problem of the modification of the value $Z_{\rm cr}$ due to a screening of the charge by other electrons of the ion (if they are), see below in Section \ref{screenK}.
+A comparison of the semiclassical expressions with the exact solutions numerically found shows an appropriate accuracy of the semiclassical results, even for $\zeta\sim |\kappa|\sim 1$.
+For $\zeta\gg \kappa \gg 1$, the result (\ref{rlambda1}) coincides with the corresponding asymptotic of the \mbox{exact solution.}

-\subsection{Critical charge of the nucleus}
+\subsection{Critical Charge of the Nucleus}